Argentina and Belgium revisit the 1980s

 The Belgian connection has led to more comparisons between Maradona and Messi and the extent to which they carry their respective teams.

-Although Belgium went on to win the match in which the photograph was taken, Maradona came back to haunt them four years later in 1986 when he scored both goals in a 2-0 semi-final win for Argentina, the second with an amazing run right through the center of their defense.
+Although Belgium went on to win the match in which the photograph was taken, Maradona came back to haunt them four years later in 1986 when he scored both goals in a 2-0 semi-final win for Argentina, the second with an amazing run right through the centre of their defence.

-Saturday's meeting at the Brasilia national stadium, in the dusty, arid center of Brazil, will be the first since that game in Mexico City.
+Saturday's meeting at the Brasilia national stadium, in the dusty, arid centre of Brazil, will be the first since that game in Mexico City.

 Messi's brilliance has been enough to get Argentina past Bosnia, Iran, Nigeria and Switzerland, but the Belgians, who are improving with every game, are a different proposition altogether.